DataWizual/2048_game/README.md

 # 2048_game

-2048 game in Python and Pygame
+This 2048 Game code is created in Python using the Pygame library

+Here's the video explaining how I did it: https://youtu.be/vBDuQRucpIo